Chocobozzz/PeerTube/support/doc/docker.md

 **PeerTube does not support webserver host change**.
 Keep in mind your domain name is definitive after your first PeerTube start.

+Your server will need to be reachable from the public internet on port 80 and have a resolvable dns name.

 ## Configure